 Protocol management-reviews all active protocols.
 Submits protocols, amendments, notices and terminations to the Institutional Review Board (IRB) for review and approval.
 Revises protocol consent forms to comply with Federal and State and IRB guidelines.
 Responsible for reporting all adverse drug reactions to the Federal Drug Administration (FDA), National Cancer Institute (NCI), Oncology Cooperative Groups, Institutional Review Board (IRB) or sponsoring drug companies.
 Responsible for NCI and drug company audits.
 Acts as a resource person between SUNY Oncology Divisions outside community attendings, cooperative groups and drug companies for protocol monitoring and information.
 Coordinates and conducts on-site audits or affiliates.
 Participates and organizes the initiation of studies with pharmaceutical companies and cooperative groups.

 Chart reviews and data collection.
 Determines patient eligibility for protocol participation by way of review of patients medical records.
 Responsible for data collection for study analysis.
 Ensures that treatments, evaluations and dosing modifications are administered per protocol.

 Patient Evaluation/Assessment-Identification of protocol candidates is a major function.
 Attends Tumor Board conferences, participates in hospital rounds and staff meetings.
-Reviews surgical and pathology reports of cancer patients for protocol patients.
+Reviews surgical and pathology reports of cancer patients for protocol candidates.

 Reviews present protocol patients on therapy to assure toxicity and response to treatment.
 Follows and maintains records on protocol patients for the duration of the study.